Ann Marie Buerkle: Early life and career

 Buerkle was born Ann Marie Colella in 1951 in Auburn, New York, the daughter of Sadie M. (née Fiduccia) and Alfred D. "Al" Colella.
 All of her grandparents were born in Italy.
 After graduating as a registered nurse from St. Joseph's Hospital School of Nursing in Syracuse, New York, she worked at Columbia-Presbyterian Hospital in New York City and at St. Joseph's.
 She was a substitute school nurse for many years before obtaining her J.D. degree from Syracuse University School of Law.
 She was married to August Buerkle from 1972 to 1997.

 She served as an Assistant New York State Attorney General from 1997 to 2010.
-She also served one term on the Syracuse, New York Common Council.
+She also served one term on the Syracuse Common Council.
 Buerkle is divorced and has six children.